ckan/ckan/doc/data-viewer.rst

 1. Embedding the data into the page, either directly or by loading the data in an iframe.
-2. Using a custom widget (such as `Recline <http://github.com/okfn/recline>`_) to view the data.
+2. Using a custom widget (such as `Recline <http://okfnlabs.org/recline>`_) to view the data.

-The decision as to which action to take is determined by the type of resource being viewed.
+Generally, the decision as to which action to take is determined by the type of resource being viewed.
 In general, images will be directly embedded, unstructured or plain text files will be loaded in an iframe, and more complex data types will need to use a custom widget.